mathbteixeira/volvo/README.md

 - Maven
 - Other useful information:

-The project uses **MongoDB Atlas**, so it's not neccessary to download MongoDB, the application point to the cluster's URL.
+-- The project uses **MongoDB Atlas**, so it's not neccessary to download MongoDB, the application point to the cluster's URL.
-The project only have the backend, so one way of testing it is by using **Postman** or another similar software that tests services.
+-- The project only have the backend, so one way of testing it is by using **Postman** or another similar software that tests services.

+### Steps
 First download/clone this project into your computer and import it into your Eclipse workspace.
 To download the dependencies you can right click in the project's name, go to "Run As" and click on "Maven build...".
 When the run configuration page opens, add "clean install" to Goals and click "Run".